The correlation between the 500 pc scale molecular gas masses and AGN powers for massive elliptical galaxies: Results

 Figure~\ref{fig:M-Pcav} shows the relation between the molecular gas mass at $r<500$~pc ($M_{\rm mol}$) and the jet power required to inflate X-ray cavities ($P_{\rm cav}$).
 The data of $P_{\rm cav}$ have been taken from the literature \citep{2006ApJ...652..216R,2018ApJ...853..177P}.
 A correlation can be seen between $M_{\rm mol}$ and $P_{\rm cav}$, and the Pearson correlation coefficient on the logarithmic scales is 0.754 with $p$-value 0.019.
 The correlation can be described by a power-law model of the form:

-Using the BCES $(Y|X)$ estimator \citep{1996ApJ...470..706A}, which accounts for errors in both axes and the presence of possible intrinsic scatter, we obtain $A_1 = 1.3\pm 0.4$ and $B_1 = -8.6\pm 3.0$.
-In other words, the correlation indicates that the jet power is promotional to the average density of the circumnuclear molecular gas because we considered the mass within the fixed radius and $A_1\sim 1$.
+Using the bivariate correlated errors and intrinsic scatter BCES $(Y|X)$ estimator \citep{1996ApJ...470..706A}, which accounts for errors in both axes and the presence of possible intrinsic scatter, we obtain $A_1 = 1.3\pm 0.4$ and $B_1 = -8.6\pm 3.0$.
+In other words, the correlation indicates that the jet power is proportional to the average density of the circumnuclear molecular gas because we considered the mass within the fixed radius and $A_1\sim 1$.
 Abell~262 appears to be an outlier of this correlation because it is outside the $3\:\sigma$ confidence range (figure~\ref{fig:M-Pcav}).
 If we exclude Abell~262 from the sample, the correlation coefficient increases to 0.906 with $p$-value 0.0020.
 Abell~262 has a lower AGN activity despite retaining a large amount of gas.
 Possible reasons will be discussed in section~\ref{sec:circ}.